 We are the educators of our time.

-We have fantastic access to research in the field of education, psychology, and science.
+We have fantastic access to research in the fields of education, psychology, and science.
 Do you realize that our understanding of quantum physics impacts how we should be educating our kids?
 Mind-blowing.
 Worthy of consideration.

 Technology is a powerful tool in our educational arsenal.
 We can learn how to use it to bring information from all over the world straight into our classrooms.

 We can usher in the future of education right through our own front doors.

 And while it can feel overwhelming, we should allow it to be empowering.

 YOU’VE GOT THIS!

 - The Very Very Far North Homeschool Study and Book Review - February 27, 2024

 - A Night Divided Review and Homeschool Study Ideas - February 24, 2024

 - Engaging Curiosity with Microscope Science in Your Homeschool - February 14, 2024